mendix/cf-mendix-buildpack/README.md

 #### Configuring Cluster Support (BETA feature for Mendix 6)

-From Mendix 6 onwards it is possible to configure clustering support.
+With Mendix 6 it is possible to configure clustering support.
 With clustering support it is possible to run multiple instances of your application to achieve High Availability.
 Clustering support can be enabled by setting the environment variable `CLUSTER_ENABLED` to `true`.

 To optimize performance it is possible to choose for REDIS as State Storage.
 To use that, add the `RedisCloud` service to your application and configure Mendix to use REDIS for State Storage by setting the environment variable `CLUSTER_STATE_IMPLEMENTATION` to `redis`.
 In case your selected REDIS service has limited connections available, configure the maximum amount of connections that REDIS can allocate per Mendix Business Server instance by setting the environment variable `CLUSTER_STATE_REDIS_MAX_CONNECTIONS` to the amount of connections available in your plan divided by the amount of instances you want to run.